Contact Information

 Fairfax, VA 22030

-Prior to his time in academia, he served as a member of the AmeriCorps Vista program in Indianapolis, Indiana, and shortly thereafter worked as a Special Education mathematics teacher in Title-1 schools across the city.
-His educational background includes earning a Doctor of Philosophy in Special Education from Purdue University, a Master of Arts in Teaching from Marian University, and a Bachelor of Science from The Pennsylvania State University.
+Before entering academia, Dr. Satsangi served with the AmeriCorps VISTA program in Indianapolis, Indiana, and later worked as a special education mathematics teacher in Title I schools.
+He earned his Ph.D. in Special Education from Purdue University, a Master of Arts in Teaching from Marian University, and a Bachelor of Science in Business Management from The Pennsylvania State University.
+He currently resides in Northern Virginia, near Washington, D.C.

 Satsangi, R., Hammer, R. & Raines, A. R. (2021).
 Comparing video modeling to teacher-led modeling for algebra instruction with students with learning disabilities.
 Exceptionality: A Special Education Journal, 29(4), 249–264. https://doi.org/10.1080/09362835.2020.1801436